dace.transformation.interstate package

 - Parameters:

-graph – SDFGState object in which the match was found.
+SDFGState) – SDFGState object in which the match was found.candidate – A mapping between node IDs returned from

-that was matched.sdfg – The parent SDFG of the matched state.
+SDFG) – The parent SDFG of the matched state.permissive (

 - Returns: